Where Speed Is Life

 - Average time for Call Alert Center to gather and distribute information is 7 minutes!

 An estimated 90% of parents assume every missing child qualifies for an Amber Alert, yet less than .0004% actually do.
 While that statistic is astounding, we believe it is important for you to know.
 Two main criterias for an Amber Alert are to have a description of the person who took your child or a description of the auto they were taken in.
 If you don’t qualify, then you must work with local law enforcement to start the process and that can be time consuming.
-We have been told by authorities that we are like an Amber Alert on steroids as create missing child poster WITH photos with our text link, not just abbreviated text and that is a significant difference.
-We are not replacing an Amber Alert, just enhancing it.
+Authorities have said we are like an Amber Alert on steroids as we create a mini-missing poster with PHOTOS on our text link, not just abbreviated text and that is a significant difference.